 Our view of business planning is in the context of sustaining an enduring organisation that excels at fulfilling its mandate.
 Key aspects to achieving success include maintaining the ability to meet the needs of SMMEs and Co-operatives in terms of demand for service.
-The 2023/24 APP of the DSBD addresses two broad categories of deliverables: Service Delivery and Continual Improvement.
-The APP is once again tabled under a difficult period for small businesses.
-While we encourage citizens to be industrious and become entrepreneurs, we acknowledge that recent times have seen difficult scenarios challenging the growth and sustainability of many small businesses.
+The revised 2023/24 APP of the DSBD addresses two broad categories: Service Delivery and Continual Improvement.
+The revised APP is once again retabled under a difficult period for small businesses.
+While we encourage citizensto be industrious and become entrepreneurs, we acknowledge that recent times have seen difficult scenarios challenging the growth and sustainability of many small businesses.
 The reality of loadshedding is an additional obstacle for small businesses in South Africa.
-The SMMEs and Co-operatives are among the most affected by continued power outages as many cannot afford alternative power sources.
+The SMMEs and Cooperatives are among the most affected by continued power outages as many cannot afford alternative power sources.
 Experts predict that loadshedding is going to be part of the South African socio-economic reality for far longer than anyone could have anticipated.

 In response to the above socio-economic outlook, the Department, together with its agencies sefa and Seda, will continue to intensify efforts to create a conducive environment and accelerate support to SMMEs and Co-operatives and utilise internal support programmes.
 The Department is also in the process of merging sefa, Seda and the CBDA into one entity.
 This merger comes on the back of government entities' reviews and recommendations to rationalise the number of entities.
 Central to these reviews and proposals is the establishment of a new small business development agency.
-The proposed agency is envisaged as the primary delivery arm of the DSBD and will be responsible for ensuring that the SMME ecosystem is able to offer business advice, business development support, finance, and incubation services.
+The DSBD and will be responsible for ensuring that the SMME ecosystem is able to offer business advice, business development support, finance, and incubation services.